New clinical study will use EEG to identify neural markers of Fragile X for the advancement of neurobiology and clinical trials

 Who can Participate and Why So Young?

-Young boys with and without fragile X between the ages of 32 – 66 months may participate.
+Children with and without Fragile X between the ages of 2 – 7 years may participate.
 “The reason for looking at this younger population is that we’d like to intervene therapeutically as early as possible because of brain plasticity, but most EEG studies have been done in older children.
 We know that patterns of brain activity change during development, so we need to know what these potential neural markers look like at younger ages, when we hope to provide therapies”, explains Wilkinson.

 When Will the Study Begin and How Can I Get Involved?